louisowen6/Mosaic_Image/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

 This is the first try of my Mosaic Image Generator Project.
-There will be another improvement in the future.
+There will be another improvement in the future, such as adding transformed image (RGB to BGR, Grayscale, Half-Tone, Dithering, etc) into database.